msl9204/blog-reboot/README.md

 ### Server
-Following items are core frontend technologies used in this project:
+Following items are core backend technologies used in this project:
 * FireBase Auth/Firestore/Storage

 ### [Deploy](https://express-ef393.web.app/)